renekreijveld/YOOthemeMegaMenu/README.md

 ## Important

 This YOOtheme Mega Menu module uses the Reglar Labs Modules Anywhere plugin to add modules inside the dropdown.
-Download the free version of Modules Anywhere here: <a href="https://regularlabs.com/modulesanywhere" target="_blank">Regular Labs Modules Anywhere</a>.
+Download and install the free or pro version of Modules Anywhere here: <a href="https://regularlabs.com/modulesanywhere" target="_blank">Regular Labs Modules Anywhere</a>.

 ## Usage